Vietnam.vn - Nền tảng quảng bá Việt Nam

 The result is a growing tech manufacturing base supported by investment from South Korea, Singapore and China, as well as European companies securing their supply chains out of Asia.

-According to Savills, the manufacturing sectors that Vietnam can currently do include solar panels, electric vehicles, chips, laptop batteries, phones, screens and all related components.
-However, Vietnam depends on one major investor, for example Samsung, which accounts for 10-30% of the country's GDP, while LG Corp also has a strong presence.
+According to Savills, the manufacturing sectors that Vietnam can currently carry out include solar panels, electric vehicles, chips, laptop batteries, phones, screens and all related components.
+However, Vietnam depends on one main investor, for example Samsung, which accounts for 10-30% of the country's GDP, while LG Corp also has a strong presence.

-Hanoi and Ho Chi Minh City among the fastest growing in the world photo 3
+Hanoi and Ho Chi Minh City are among the fastest growing in the world, photo 3

-Chart of GDP growth forecast to 2033 of the top 15 Growth Cities.
-Source: Savills Research.
+GDP growth forecast chart to 2033 of top 15 Growth Cities.
+Source Savills Research.

-Hanoi has also recently seized many high-tech manufacturing opportunities, but the city's downside is air quality.
+Hanoi has also recently captured many high-tech manufacturing opportunities, but the city's downside is air quality.

-Savills research says that infrastructure investment is expected to transform Vietnam’s industrial landscape.
-Along with these new projects, land will also be dedicated to housing development, along with supporting services and amenities.
+Savills research says that infrastructure investment is expected to change Vietnam’s industrial landscape.
+Along with these new projects, land will also be set aside for housing development, along with supporting services and amenities.

 Duy Quang